criipto/docs-old/authentication/auth0.md

 ## Create Auth0 connections

-To integrate Criipto Verify with Auth0, you have to create an Auth0 OpenID Connect connection to communicate with Criipto Verify.
-Because Auth0 will not pass the `acr_values` to Criipto Verify, you will have to create a new connection for every e-ID option that you intend to use.
+To integrate Criipto Verify with Auth0, you create an Auth0 OpenID Connect connection to communicate with Criipto Verify.
+Because Auth0 will not pass the `acr_values` to Criipto Verify, you will have to create a new connection for every e-ID option that you intend to use. (`acr_values` is a parameter in the `/authorize` request to Criipto Verify needed to specify which kind of e-ID is requested)

 For those cases, you can leverage our login-method specific metadata endpoints.
 Each of these contain an embedded and base64-encoded variant of the ‘raw’ value normally supplied in the `acr_values`.